graphql/graphiql/.changeset/a11y-keyboard-audit.md

 'graphiql': patch
 ---

-Tighten keyboard navigation: the settings dialog now restores focus to the gear button that opened it (Escape, the close button, and clicking outside all worked before but silently dropped focus to the page).
-History label edits can now be canceled with Escape and return focus to the row instead of the page.
+History label edits can now be canceled with Escape, and focus returns to the row's edit button instead of dropping to the page. `Dialog` gains an optional `restoreFocusRef` prop for returning focus to a specific element on close.